-Harassment based on a ground of discrimination in human rights legislation -such as race, ethnic background, sex, age, sexual orientation, gender identity, disability, family or marital status, religion or criminal record for which a pardon has been granted - is against the law.
+Harassment based on a ground of discrimination in human rights legislation - such as race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity or expression, marital status, family status, genetic characteristics, disability and conviction for an offence for which a pardon has been granted or in respect of which a record suspension has been ordered.
 Since the grounds for discrimination vary by jurisdiction, learn about the ones in the legislation covering your workplace.